Requesting permission for noise pollution during construction and demolition

 • You pass on:

-• In which area you want to perform the work and what is the distance from the nearest homes and other noise-sensitive buildings such as hospitals, nursing homes and schools.
+• what the distance is to homes and other noise-sensitive buildings such as hospitals, nursing homes and schools

-• How and with what you intend to carry out the work.
+• how and with what you are going to build or demolish

 Description